casangi/casadocs/docs/tasks/task_deconvolve.rst

    it introduces is the ability to just run the deconvolution step alone.

    The **deconvolve** task uses the same minor cycle as tclean.
 Therefore, the two tasks will evaluate the minor cycle in the exact same way.
-However, using deconvolve on its own will produce different results than tclean due to the lack of a major cycle.

-   .. note:: Each execution of deconvolve starts with 0 iterations.
-This means that the niter parameter caps the number of
-             iterations per call.
-For example, two back-to-back calls "deconvolve(niter=50); deconvolve(niter=100)" could potentially evaluate a total of 50+100=150 iterations.
+However, deconvolve operates purely in the image domain and the final residual images are saved to disk at the end of the minor cycle iterations whereas in tclean the residual images are saved to disk after an additional major cycle.
+The results between deconvolve and tclean may therefore differ at a level that varies per dataset and algorithm setup.

    This task gathers many of its runtime requirements from the meta information on input images.
 It also doesn't have a need for data selection or a measurement set, and therefore requires much fewer input parameters than the **tclean** task.
 At the end of a successful **deconvolve** run, the history of the output images is updated.
 This is done in the same way as for the **tclean** task.
-For every **deconvolve** command a series of entries is recorded, including the task name (**tclean**), the CASA version used, and every parameter-value pair of the task, which can then be inspected with the task `imhistory <../casatasks.information.imhistory.html#casatasks.information.imhistory>`__.
+For every **deconvolve** command a series of entries is recorded, including the task name "deconvolve", the CASA version used, and every parameter-value pair of the task, which can then be inspected with the task `imhistory <../casatasks.information.imhistory.html#casatasks.information.imhistory>`__.

    .. rubric:: Images